Sachit56/SmartNotification/Readme.md

 ### WebSocket for Real-Time Notifications
 - Connect to `http://127.0.0.1:8000/api/v1/notifications/thread-socket/` after logging into the django admin.
-- Then,create new user using all the endpoints notifications will be triggered using websocket if the user's preference is `app`.
+- Then,create new user and use access token after which is provided after successful login to access all the endpoints.
+Notifications will be triggered on events(comments,subscriptions,login,report generation) and sent to the related or subscribed users using websocket if the user's preference is `app`.
 - You can see the notification message in **console**.

 ## Features